jeffreykegler/Marpa--R2/cpan/notes/de.md

 discarded tokens "lexemes".
 This is for pedantic reasons.)

-To generate the event, "ws-discard", when a <ws> token is discarded, I will allow the 'event' adverb for discard statements.
+To generate the event, "ws-discard", when a <ws> token is discarded, I will allow the `event` adverb for discard statements.
 The following are some possible variants of the discard statement: